-• The six data protection principles form the base of the Ordinance.
+• The six data protection principles (DPPs) form the base of the PD(P)O.

-Data users must comply with the six data protection principles in the collection, holding, accuracy, retention period, security, privacy policy and access to and correction of personal data.
+Data users must comply with the six DPPs in the collection, holding, accuracy, retention period, security, privacy policy and access to and correction of personal data.